amasin76/intranet-web-extension/README.md

 Simply copy and paste the command into your terminal

 **Task Navigation:**
-Scroll to your desired task with ease using the keyboard, which maps task numbers to the number keys on your keyboard.
+Scroll to your desired task with ease using the keyboard shortcut.

 **Checker Control:**
 Select checks you want to run.
 Also Get feedback on which tasks have failed or succeeded.
 ( Please try keep servers healthy 💚 by only running the checks you need )

 **Easy Quiz:**
-You dont have any more keep scroll down and up to correct you ansewrs, allows you to easily review and change your responses
+You dont have any more keep scroll down and up to correct you ansewrs,
+allows you to easily review and change your responses

 **Collapse Tasks:**
 Allows to collapse individual tasks or all successful/failed tasks at once

+**User Style:**
+fully customize the styling of your intranet page

 ## 🧩 Installation